-The study of religion in a college curriculum involves the historical and comparative scrutiny of the religious traditions of Christianity, Judaism, Islam, Hinduism, Sikhism, Jainism, Buddhism, Taoism, Confucianism, and Shinto.
-Inevitably, the examination of basic questions about religion, such as the existence and nature of God, religious experience, and the role of religion in society, are central to the discipline.
+The study of religion in a college curriculum involves the historical and comparative scrutiny of the religious traditions, such as Christianity, Judaism, Islam, Hinduism, Sikhism, Jainism, Buddhism, Taoism, Confucianism, and Shinto.
+Inevitably, the examination of basic questions about religion—traditional understandings of the divine, religious experience and expressions, and the role of religion in society—are central to the discipline.

 Chair, Associate Professor Carleen Mandolfo

-Professors Debra Campbell and Nikky-Guninder Kaur Singh; Associate Professors David Freidenreich and Carleen Mandolfo
+Professors Debra Campbell and Nikky-Guninder Kaur Singh; Associate Professors David Freidenreich and Carleen Mandolfo; Faculty Fellow Anthony Wexler

 Requirements for the Major in Religious Studies